Echinopsis bruchii

-Soehrensia bruchii, is a species of Echinopsis found in Argentina.
+Echinopsis bruchii, synonym Soehrensia bruchii, is a species of Echinopsis found in Argentina.

 Description

-Soehrensia bruchii usually grows solitary.
+Echinopsis bruchii usually grows solitary.
 The depressed globular shoots are dark green reach a diameter of 20-30 (50) cm and 50-70 cm tall.
 There are 15-50 low, distinct ribs that are somewhat inflated or bumpy between the areoles.
 The areoles on it are white with 2-4 central spines and 8-10 radial spines that are yellowish or brown.
 The deep red flowers appear near the top of the shoots and open during the day.
 They are 4 to 5 cm long and have the same diameter.

 Distribution

-Plants are found growing in Argentina in Catamarca, Jujuy, La Rioja, Mendoza, Salta, and San Juan at elevations of 1700 to 3500 meters.
+Plants are found growing in northwest Argentina, in Catamarca, Jujuy, La Rioja, Mendoza, Salta, and San Juan at elevations of 1700 to 3500 m.